JamianWorrell/JamianWorrell.github.io/README.md

 ### Project 1: Threat Detection System

-In this project, I developed an advanced threat detection system that uses machine learning to identify potential security breaches in real-time.
+In this project, I developed an advanced threat detection system that uses machine learning to identify potential security breaches in real-time

 ### Project 2: Penetration Testing